Matcha Date Bars - Earth to Veg

 Did you make this recipe?
 Please consider leaving a rating below to let me know how you liked it.
 You can also take a picture and tag me on Instagram @earthtoveg, I will shout you out in my Stories!

-A stack of homemade matcha date bars resting on parchment paper.
+A stack of homemade matcha date bars.

 Matcha Date Bars